-In 2014, housing prices in the San Francisco Bay Area began to rise rapidly.
-I was living in a small apartment near Palo Alto and no longer working full-time.
-I wanted to improve my quality of life but the only local real estate I could afford to purchase was a condo, not much of an improvement.
-It was time to consider a move to a less expensive locale.
-An opportunity arose to purchase an undeveloped property in a beautiful part of Rhode Island, and I had always wanted to live in New England.
+In 2014, housing prices in the San Francisco Bay Area had begun to rise rapidly again.
+At the time, I was living in a tiny in-law apartment in Los Altos.
+I wanted to improve my quality of life by purchasing a home in the same area, but the only real estate I could afford to buy there was a condominium – not much of an improvement (see footnote).
+I decided it was time to consider a move to a less expensive locale.
+An opportunity arose to purchase an undeveloped property in a beautiful part of Rhode Island.
 This looked like a great place to build an interesting new house.

-I wanted my new house to be energy-efficient, comfortable, quiet, and safe.
-After discussions with a local builder, we assembled a team of highly-qualified professionals who understood what I wanted to do and were up to speed on the latest advances in home design and construction.
-We decided to design and build a house that achieves, and hopefully exceeds, a very stringent set of requirements called the Passive House building standard.
-The term Passive House refers to any residential or commercial building that is tested and certified by one of two independent standards organizations, PHI or PHIUS.
+I wanted my new home to be comfortable, quiet, and very energy-efficient.
+After discussions with a local builder, we decided to design and build a house that achieves, and hopefully exceeds, a very stringent set of requirements called the Passive House building standard.
+The builder and I assembled a team of highly-qualified professionals who understood what we wanted to do and were up to speed on the latest advances in science-based design and construction methods.

 A Passive House typically uses up to 90% less energy than a conventional American home – hard to believe, but true.
 The air inside the home is clean and safe, with very little temperature variation (no hot or cold spots).
 Occupants aren’t bothered by pollen, excessive humidity, or outside noise.